Juan-Jones/earnonlinemoney/content/blog/what-is-freelancing.md

 A strong portfolio is essential for showcasing your work and attracting clients.
 Your portfolio should highlight your best projects and demonstrate your skills and experience.
 For those just starting, consider creating sample projects or offering your services at a discounted rate to build your portfolio.

-### 3. Choose the Right Platform
+### 3. Choose the Right Freelance Site

-Freelancing platforms like Fiverr offer a convenient way to connect with clients and manage projects.
+The objective is the find the [best freelance sites]({{< relref "best-freelance-websites" >}}), i.e., platforms like Guru or Freelancer, platforms that offer convenient ways to connect with clients and manage projects.
 These platforms provide a marketplace where freelancers can create profiles, list their services, and bid on projects.
 Choosing the right platform depends on your niche, target market, and personal preferences.

 ### 4. Set Your Rates